 Modality

-The modality for School of Business online degree program courses are online only.
-Students in an online program who are enrolled in a class section which is not "Online Only" will be dropped from that class section.
+The modality for School of Business online degree program courses is online only.
+Students in an online program who are enrolled in a class section that is not "Online Only" will be dropped from that class section.

 Graduation